 In Indian philosophy the cultural customs and traditions are intricately woven where death is not considered as a final event, but more as a transition for the soul from one life to the next.
 However the study concludes that Ayurvedic Medicine is against euthanasia or administering lethal drugs and also feels that it spoils the Doctor-Patient relationship as compared to Allopathic Medicine.

-The Indian association of palliative care recommends that the Government of India should take urgent steps towards a legislation supporting end of life care and all hospitals and medical institutions should have a functional end of life care policy.
-(9) People should also be educated on advanced directives and directives like Do Not Resuscitate (DNR) so that it reduces the burden of the patient, family and the health professionals.
+However, upholding the right to die with dignity the Supreme Court of India on 9th March 2018, gave legal sanction to passive euthanasia and living will of persons suffering from chronic terminal disease and for individual who is reduced to a permanent vegetative state with no real chance of survival.(10) People should also be educated on advanced directives and directives like Do Not Resuscitate (DNR) so that it reduces the burden of the patient, family and the health professionals.
 At the end of one’s life quality matters more than the quantity of life.

 Table 1: